ashlessscythe/timeoff-alien/README.md

 ## 📣 Feedback

-Please report any issues or feedback to <a href="https://twitter.com/FreeTimeOffApp">Twitter</a> or Email: pavlo at timeoff.management
+Please report any issues or feedback via by opening an issue

 Happy time off management! 🌴🏖️